 Patricia began her career at the Burke County Department of Family and Children Services (DFACS) in 1975.
 During her time with DFACS, she worked in the Eligibility Unit (Food Stamps and TANF) as well as the Social Services Unit (Child Protective Services, Adult Protective Services, Foster Care and Adoption).
 After being employed there for 25 years, Patricia re-located to Emanuel County where she initially served as the Social Services Supervisor before being given the task of supervising Candler County.
 Additionally, she served as Interim Director for Emanuel and Candler Counties for a period of 18 months prior to her retirement.
 During her time with DFACS, Patricia served on many boards and was involved with the Multi-Disciplinary Team meetings with The Sunshine House Child Advocacy Center in Emanuel County.
-Upon retirement, Patricia continued to serve in various organizations such as the Sheriff’s Youth Homes, CASA, and currently with the Enotah Juvenile Family Therapy Program.
+Upon retirement, Patricia continued to serve in various organizations such as the Sheriff’s Youth Homes, CASA, and the Enotah Juvenile Family Therapy Program.
 Her and her husband, David, moved to Lumpkin County in 2015 and have three children and eight grandchildren.

 Lisa Mallory, Contract Forensic Interviewer